The Best Veg Biryani | Vegetable Biryani Recipe

 Cooking Rice for Biryani

 Rice for biryani is always cooked in two parts.
-It is boiled till it's partially cooked and then layered with veggies (or meat) and then steamed till it's fully cooked.
+First we boil it until partially cooked, and then we layer it with veggies (or meat) before steaming till it’s fully cooked.
 This helps infuse the rice with flavour and aroma from the vegetables (or meat).

 These steps ensure that the rice is cooked without getting mushy, and also takes on the flavours of the masala and veggies.